-• When the database connection is closed
+• When the database connection is closed.

-- When the transaction idle timer expires - When a dataset that implicitly started a transaction closes and there are no other open datasets that are linked to the transaction.
+- When the transaction idle timer expires. - When a dataset that implicitly started a transaction closes and there are no other open datasets that are linked to the transaction. - When the transaction's active property is set to false.